willzywiec/dissertation/README.md

 **notebook.Rmd** in the **source** folder builds a coupled Bayesian network and neural network metamodel and estimates process criticality accident risk. 🤯

 ## Prerequisites
-Python 3.7+ (if running MCNP input decks on Linux and LSF/Slurm)
+Python 3.7+ (if running MCNP input decks on Linux using LSF/Slurm)
 TensorFlow 2.1+
 CUDA 10+ (optional)
 R